lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 <li>"-o" (REQUIRED) specify the base name for output files.
 Output consists of a pair of files for each sampled population, one containing a list of all variant sites (with position and allele frequencies), the other containing the haplotypes for that population.</li><li>"-l" specify the log file that</li><li>"-s" specify the seg file that</li><li>"-proc" (REQUIRED) specify</li></ul>

 <h2>Set up parameters</h2>
-<pre><code># The parameter file defines the population structure and other input parameters, using keywords.<br/>
-# Comments are indicated by "#" at the beginning of a line.
+The parameter file defines the population structure and other input parameters, using keywords.
+In this file, comments are indicated by "#" at the beginning of a line.
+Newlines don't matter.
+The file includes the following options, which you can comment out by adding "#" to the beginning of each line.
-# newlines don't matter.

-# Options that could be uncommented
-# infinite_sites yes
+<pre><code>infinite_sites yes</code></pre>
-# The default is a finite sites simulation, in that mutations occur at discrete sites; if multiple mutations occur <br/>at a single site, only the first one is retained.
-Setting "infinite_sites" to yes converts the output positions to <br/>floating point, with all mutations retained.
+The default is a finite sites simulation, in that mutations occur at discrete sites; if multiple mutations occur at a single site, only the first one is retained.
+Setting "infinite_sites" to yes converts the output positions to floating point, with all mutations retained.

-# number_mutation_sites 2000
+<pre><code>number_mutation_sites 2000</code></pre>
-# Use this option is you prefer a fixed number of mutation sites
+Use this option when you prefer a fixed number of mutation sites

-# random_seed 183122717
+<pre><code>random_seed 183122717</code></pre>
-# This option specifies a particular random number seedUseful for debugging or recreating a previous run.
-If a seed <br/>of zero is supplied, <br/>or the keyword is not found, a random seed will be generated from the time and process id of <br/>the job.
+This option specifies a particular random number seedUseful for debugging or recreating a previous run.
+If a seed of zero is supplied, or the keyword is not found, a random seed will be generated from the time and process id of the job.

-# length &lt;sequence length in bp (base pair)&gt;.
+<pre><code># length &lt;sequence length in bp (base pair)&gt;<br/>
-length 200
+length 200</code></pre>

-# mutation_rate &lt;mutation rate per bp per generation&gt;
+<pre><code># mutation_rate &lt;mutation rate per bp per generation&gt;<br/>
-mutation_rate 1.5e-8
+mutation_rate 1.5e-8</code></pre>

+<pre><code># recomb_file <file_name><br/>
-# recomb_file <file_name>
+recomb_file model.test</code></pre>
-# This option specifies the file describing the genetic map to be used (<a href="http://lybird300.github.io/2015/04/21/gene-maps.html">a brief introduction of genetic map</a>). <br/>The file has two columns separated by whitespace: &lt;position (kb)&gt; &lt;recomb prob per bp per generation&gt;<br/>
+This option specifies the file describing the genetic map to be used (<a href="http://lybird300.github.io/2015/04/21/gene-maps.html">a brief introduction of genetic map</a>).
+The file has two columns separated by whitespace:
+<pre><code>&lt;position (kb)&gt; &lt;recomb prob per bp per generation&gt;</code></pre>
-# The first column gives a base-pair position; the second column sets the crossover recombination rate, per generation, from that point until either the end of the sequence region or the position specified by the next line.
-#The basepair positions in the first column must be in strictly increasing order. #The first line of the genetic map file also specifies the recombination rate from the beginning of the region to the base-pair position of that line.
+The first column gives a base-pair position; the second column sets the crossover recombination rate, per generation, from that point until either the end of the sequence region or the position specified by the next line.
+The basepair positions in the first column must be in strictly increasing order. #The first line of the genetic map file also specifies the recombination rate from the beginning of the region to the base-pair position of that line.
-recomb_file model.test

-#Gene conversion is specified by the following parameters:
+Gene conversion is specified by the following parameters:
-#gene_conversion_rate &lt;rate of initiation per bp per generation&gt;
+<pre><code>#gene_conversion_rate &lt;rate of initiation per bp per generation&gt;<br/>
 gene_conversion_rate 4.5e-9
 #gene_conversion_relative_rate &lt;rate of gene conversion initiation relative to crossover recombination rate per generation&gt;
 #gene_conversion_mean_tract_length &lt;the mean length of gene conversion tract in bp&gt;